Alexia Fürnkranz-Prskawetz (Austrian Academy of Sciences, Vienna Institute of Demography)

 The acronym of the project, AGENTA, has a double reference.
 We will use the new method of National Transfer Accounts to analyse the economic consequences of population ageing.
 In addition, the output of the project will be strongly policy oriented, offering an AGENDA for preparing for old-age societies.

-The collaborative research project was launched in January 2014 and will continue until December 2017.
+The collaborative research project was launched in January 2014 and finished in December 2017.

 This project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 613247.